TAGANGA AND TAYRONA

 Swimming at Playa Nudista is prohibited due to the rough current, but a couple of people were sunbathing.
 I averted my eyes and just zipped up and down the beach to check out the water.

 The main accommodation options at Tayrona are hammocks, tents, and ecohabs.
 For those who want to sleep in a proper bed, ecohabs are the best option.
 They may be basic, but as the “fanciest” accommodation option in Tayrona, they come a premium.
-Even if I could have shelled over the money for an ecohab, I would have opted for a hammock instead.
-I love hammocks, so I was thrilled to be able to sleep in one.
+Even if I could have shelled over the money for an ecohab, I would have opted for a hammock instead, as I have an unhealthy fixation with hammocks.